Medieval fair

 A festival like a journey through time

-The Mannheim market was held for the first time in 2005, when the horticultural director of Herzogenriedpark, Wolfgang Adrian, himself a passionate fan of the period, launched it – and more and more visitors came every year.
-Around 120 exhibitors take part every year.
-Coopers, hurdy-gurdy makers, blacksmiths and fire painters, cloth merchants and market women invite you on an exciting journey back in time to a bygone era with their handcrafted arts and crafts.
+The Mannheim market took place for the first time in 2005, when the horticultural director of Herzogenriedpark Wolfgang Adrian, himself a passionate fan of the period, launched it – and more and more visitors came every year!
+The event started with 10,000 visitors in its first year, and by 2024, 18,000 had already attended – so the medieval trend in the region is definitely something to be proud of!
+Around 130 exhibitors take part every year.
+Coopers, hurdy-gurdy makers, blacksmiths and fire painters, cloth merchants, tailors and market women take visitors on an exciting journey back in time to a bygone era at their stands.
 With bag cutters and chiselers, there are historical crafts to touch, while witches mix up the park alongside jugglers and knights.
-Once again this year, “Ugly Hans” will be there as a beggar, a historical carousel driven by servants with pure muscle power, a fortune teller and a shoe shiner.
+Once again this year, “Ugly Hans” will be there as a beggar, a historical carousel driven by servants with pure muscle power, a fortune teller and jugglers will entertain the audience.
 Widely traveled jewelry and soap merchants offer their treasures for the ladies.

 And as all this is known to make you hungry, food is also provided.
 The aroma of freshly baked bread, spices, grilled meat, sweet honey wine and tempting pastries fills the air and you immediately realize: our ancestors knew how to cook!
-Medieval fans are spoiled with oriental fruits, oriental vegetables, cream puddings and hemp baked goods.
+With oriental fruits, oriental vegetables, cream puddings, hemp baked goods and even half a pig on a spit over an open fire, medieval fans of all eating preferences are in for a real treat.
 Whether it’s venison goulash with dumplings, robber’s ribs or simply a piece of fresh wood-fired bread with a glass of fruit wine, home-brewed beer or Barbarossa punch – the menu has it all.
-From dusk until the evening hours, the market is then transformed into a “legendary” setting: with a band that seems to come from this very legendary time, with its songs of shamans who fear for the good harvest, it finally beams you back to the medieval timeline.
-The setting is complemented by an illumination of torches and candles to match the era – the atmosphere is simply perfect!

-For those arriving by car: Parking on the Neuer Messplatz site via the access road at the corner of Maybach-/Max-Joseph-Straße
+- For those arriving by car: Parking on the Neuer Messplatz site via the access road on the corner of Maybach-/Max-Joseph-Straße

 Herzogenriedpark Mannheim